Home

 My pronouns are she/her.

-I am the co-founder of the Philosophy of Animal Minds and Behavior Association and a member of METIS and SWIP-Analytic Spain.
+I am the co-founder of the Philosophy of Animal Minds and Behavior Association and a member of the METIS research group.
 I also run the Animal Cognition & Ethics mailing list.

-In my free time I enjoy acting, playing board games, binge-watching TV series, and reading novels with badass female characters.
+In my free time I enjoy acting in plays of dubious quality, playing board games, and reading novels with badass female characters.

 My surname is pronounced “Mons-OH”, and I will secretly judge you if you spell it without an accent.